-Virtual Lifetime Electronic Record Health Initiative
+Virtual Lifetime Electronic Record Health Information Exchange Initiative

-What is the VLER initiative?
+What is the VLER HIE?

 What information is shared through the eHealth Exchange?

 Through the eHealth Exchange, your health care providers can share information, such as:

 Health information marked sensitive including information about treatment for sexual assault, substance abuse, mental health and sexually transmitted diseases won’t be shared with authorized entities, unless this information is included in clinical notes when MHS GENESIS is deployed at your military hospital or clinic.
 The information we share through the eHealth Exchange may not be the same information you can see through the Blue Button feature on the TOL system.

 Anyone who has a record in the DoD CDR; this means if you were treated in a military hospital or clinic in the past 20 years, you may have records that will be shared.

 Who can see my information?